shubham-indalkar/not-another-skype-parser/README.md

 1. [Request an export](https://secure.skype.com/en/data-export) of your Skype conversations.
 2. Download your Skype export when it becomes available.
-3. Extract the downloaded TAR file using [7-zip](https://www.7-zip.org/download.html) or your preferred extraction tool.
+3. Extract the downloaded TAR file:
+   - On Windows, you can use the free [7-zip](https://www.7-zip.org/download.html) or similar tool
+   - On Mac, you can double-click the file to extract it
 4. Download the [source code zip](https://github.com/shubham-indalkar/not-another-skype-parser/archive/refs/heads/main.zip) and extract it to the same folder as your Skype export.

    For media to display correctly, your folder should look like this: